trustoverip/tswg-keri-specification/spec/spec.md

 In any case, a validator or other component may still be protected as long as the original version of the event has had time to propagate as First-Seen to that validator or other component (such as witness, watcher, juror, judge) that the validator may access.
 Therefore, in order to successfully detect duplicity and thereby be protected, any validator needs merely to compare any later copy of the event with any copy of the original event as propagated to any component it may consult.
 The attacker, therefore, must get ahead of the propagation of a past rotation event.
 A later surprise quantum attack provides no advantage in this case since the event has already propagated and is already First-seen.
 The compromised event would be detectable as duplicitous and dropped.

-To restate, as already described above, this type of attack looks like what is commonly known as an eclipse attack on a validator {{eclispe attack}}.
+To restate, as already described above, this type of attack looks like what is commonly known as an [[ref: Eclipse Attack]] on a validator.
 To protect against such an attack, a controller must propagate the event sufficiently widely enough that the attacker cannot eclipse all components, such as Watchers, that the validator may consult.
 The more distant the stale event is in the past the more difficult it becomes to mount a successful eclipse attack because the event would have more time to be universally propagated to the full network of watchers.
 Otherwise, the Validator would have already First-seen the original event and the compromised event would be dropped i.e., cannot be accepted as First-seen by the Validator.
 Network propagation times are, at most, seconds and may be as little as milliseconds, which only opens a very short time window of how stale a stale event may be before it is sufficiently protected from any such eclipse attack.

 To further elaborate, recall that the original version of the event is the one that first exposes the keys to potential compromise.
 This may only allow a very narrow window of time for an attacker to get ahead of that event’s propagation.
 In other words, in order for a Dead-Attack to be successful, it must completely avoid detection as duplicitous.
 To do this, it must either prevent the validator from gaining access to any original copy of the key event history, i.e., an eclipse attack or, equivalently, must first destroy all extant copies of the original key event history accessible to the validator, i.e., some type of deletion attack.
 This may be very difficult given a sufficiently widespread watcher network.